 Coronavirus (Covid-19) forced the temporary closure of all sporting facilities and placed strict limits on the ways people could keep or get active.

-From Saturday 11 July, outdoor pools can reopen, while from Saturday 25 July, indoor facilities such as gyms, leisure centres and pools will also be allowed to reopen, provided operators follow government guidelines.
+Indoor facilities such as gyms and pools can also reopen, provided operators follow government guidelines.

-Team sports can also restart when each sport's national governing body has published a government-approved action plan and related guidance on playing safely.
-This has happened first with cricket, for example, which can resume from Saturday 11 July in line with the England and Wales Cricket Board's plans and guidance for the game's safe return.
+Team sports can restart when each sport's national governing body has published a government-approved action plan and related guidance on playing safely.
+This has happened first with cricket, for example, which resumed from 11 July in line with the England and Wales Cricket Board's plans and guidance for the game's safe return.

 Indoor facilities will need to prepare for reopening, so as the sport and physical activity sector gets ready for the continuing ‘return to play’, we’ve collated advice, guidance and resources below to help you.